gauravjot/graphite-md-server/content/5_Customization/1_Modify_Pages.md

 ### Sidebar

-The sidebar layout is stored in `src/ejs/partials/sidebar.ejs`.
+The sidebar layout is stored in `src/templates/partials/sidebar.ejs`.

 Here you can change the link that says `Github Repository` and the links that are at the bottom of the sidebar inlcuding version number, and `Docs`.

 ## CSS (Optional)

-Use the `src/source.css` file to write your CSS.
+Use the `src/styles/main.css` file to write your CSS.
 The file is processed and minified using TailwindCSS, and the production version is stored in `public/css/styles.css`.

-When making changes in `source.css`, run the following command to build the CSS:
+When making changes in `main.css`, run the following command to build the CSS:

 ```bash
 npm run css